aayushhn123/Notes/AR VR- M2/COMP_Paper.markdown

 **Submission Requirements:**
 - Script screenshot showing collision logic.
-- Inspector screenshot of obstacle.
+- Inspector screenshot of "Obstacle" with Rigidbody and script.
-- Game window screenshot before and after collision.
+- Game window screenshots before and after collision.
-- Hierarchy screenshot with clean naming.
+- Hierarchy screenshot showing "Obstacle" and "StatusText".

 ### Q3: Trigger Zone with Falling Cube
 **CO-3, SO-1, B.L.-4, Marks: [3]**

 **Steps:**
+1. In the Hierarchy, right-click > Create Empty, name it "TriggerZone", set Position to (0, 0, 5).
-1. Create an Empty named "TriggerZone", add child Cube "TriggerArea", set Position to (0, 0, 5), scale (2, 1, 2), check "Is Trigger".
+2. Under "TriggerZone", right-click > 3D Object > Cube, name it "TriggerArea", set Scale to (2, 1, 2), add a Box Collider, and check "Is Trigger".
-2. Add a Cube named "FallingCube", set Position to (0, 5, 5), add Rigidbody (uncheck initially).
+3. Right-click in Hierarchy > 3D Object > Cube, name it "FallingCube", set Position to (0, 5, 5), and add a Rigidbody (uncheck "Use Gravity" initially).
-3. Add TextMeshPro to UICanvas, name it "GravityText", position at top-center.
-4. Create a script named "TriggerGravity".
-5. Attach "TriggerGravity" to TriggerZone, assign "FallingCube" and "GravityText".
-6. Test by moving Player into TriggerArea.
+4. Ensure "UICanvas" exists, right-click under it > UI > Text - TextMeshPro, name it "GravityText", set Rect Transform Position to (0, 400, 0), and set Text to empty, Font Size to 24, Alignment to Center.
+5. In the "Scripts" folder, right-click > Create > C# Script, name it "TriggerGravity".
+6. Open "TriggerGravity.cs", replace its content with the code below, and save.
+7. Drag the "TriggerGravity" script onto the "TriggerArea" GameObject (not "TriggerZone").
+8. In the Inspector, drag "FallingCube" to the "Falling Cube" field and "GravityText" to the "Gravity Text" field of the "TriggerGravity" component.
+9. Ensure "Player" has the "Player" tag.
+10. Press Play, move "Player" into "TriggerArea", verify "FallingCube" falls and "Gravity Enabled" appears.

 **Code:**
 ```csharp